Ya Ho Wha 13: Formation

-The band changed members occasionally, morphing into various incarnations, from Father Yod and the Spirit of ’76 to Ya Ho Wha 13 to The Savage Sons of Ya Ho Wha, Yodship, and Fire Water Air; but the key players were always the same: (Djin Aquarian on guitar, Octavius Aquarian on drums, and Sunflower Aquarian on bass) along with other family musicians Lovely Aquarian, Zoroaster Aquarian, Hom Aquarian, Rhythm Aquarian, Pythias Aquarian, Aquariana Aquarian, Ahom Aquarian, Electron Aquarian.
-Father Yod does not appear on all their album releases, but for those on which he participates, he handles lead vocals and percussion, via a kettle drum.
+The band changed members and its name occasionally, from Father Yod and the Spirit of ’76 to Ya Ho Wha 13 to The Savage Sons of Ya Ho Wha, Yodship, and Fire Water Air.
+The key players were always the same: Djin Aquarian on guitar, Octavius Aquarian on drums, and Sunflower Aquarian on bass.
+Other family musicians were Lovely Aquarian, Zoroaster Aquarian, Hom Aquarian, Rhythm Aquarian, Pythias Aquarian, Aquariana Aquarian, Ahom Aquarian, and Electron Aquarian.

+Father Yod does not appear on all album releases, but on those on which he participates, he handles lead vocals and percussion on a kettle drum.
 Yahowha 13 was Father Yod's signature band.
-He said that its music would continue his teaching (by the words he used) long after he was gone.
-Sky Saxon of The Seeds had joined the Source Family in 1973 and occasionally appeared on the band's recordings.
+He intended that its music and lyrics should continue his teaching after he was gone.
+Sky Saxon of The Seeds joined the Source Family in 1973 and also appeared on the band's recordings.